huggingface/blog/encoder-decoder.md

 The notebook is divided into four parts:

--   **Background** - *A short history of neural encoder-decoder models is given with a focus on on RNN-based models.*
+-   **Background** - *A short history of neural encoder-decoder models is given with a focus on RNN-based models.*
 -   **Encoder-Decoder** - *The transformer-based encoder-decoder model is presented and it is explained how the model is used for inference.*